vTJF1/New-Stumble/README.md

 # Manchester Student Venue Review Web Application - Stumble.

+## Project Overview

+This is a full-stack web application developed as my dissertation for Manchester Metropolitan University.
+"Stumble" provides a platform for students in Manchester to discover, review, and connect over local venues.
+It showcases my skills in web development, database management, and API integration.

 ## Features

 * **Venue Management:** Browse, view details, and review venues.